The Importance of Using Dental Templates

 Not only is there a limitation in what can be taught in this brief period of time, but it is important to note that the dental schools of today are not the dental schools of the past.
 With the advent of newer digital technologies, fewer and fewer schools are incorporating the degree of lab work done previously by dental students.
 Wet labs are being gutted and turned into CAD/CAM rooms.
 Wand scanners are replacing alginate and PVS.

-a) work with dental labs and/or quality check the returned work, and
+• work with dental labs and/or quality check the returned work, and

-The reverberations of these trends in dental education and the workforce affect all of us either directly or indirectly.
+The reverberations of these trends in dental education and the workforce affect us directly or indirectly.
 So, what can be done to mitigate this educational gap in a world where time is of the essence and not everyone can afford to go back to school to attend a three-year residency program?

-Treatment Planning with Confidence
+Treatment Planning With Confidence

-Because of this unequivocal need for more learning and training after dental school, I have found that the most transformative courses have been the workshops that I have taken.
-World-renowned Spear Faculty and prosthodontist Dr. Greg Kinzer said that going through the Spear Core Curriculum Workshops is like a “mini-prosth residency,” without the late nights and at your convenience and pace, and I agree.
-The first step of this hands-on core curriculum is the Treatment Planning with Confidence (TPWC) Workshop, which fundamentally changed how I do my comprehensive exams.
-It also gave extremely useful tips and tricks to improve treatment planning and case acceptance that I could take back with me to the office that Monday.
-The most useful of these tips for me was how to use dental templates to make treatment planning more efficient and predictable.
+The first step of this hands-on core curriculum is the Treatment Planning With Confidence (TPWC) workshop, which fundamentally changed how I do my comprehensive exams.
+It also gave handy tips and tricks to improve treatment planning and case acceptance that I could return to the office on Monday.
+The most useful of these tips was using dental templates to make treatment planning more efficient and predictable.

 Being able to ascertain where the maxillary anterior teeth should be within the framework of the face and lips is the cornerstone to success in restorative dentistry.

-Demystifying the Smile Using the Procreate App
+Demystifying the smile using the Procreate app

-Prior to the TPWC workshop, I had never used the Procreate app.
+Before the TPWC workshop, I had never used the Procreate app.
 I found that while software such as PowerPoint and/or KeyNote can also be used to overlay teeth templates onto dental photographs, what I like about using Procreate is that you can seamlessly edit the photographs to better see the possibilities to determine the indicated treatment(s).
 It is also capable of functions not possible with PowerPoint or KeyNote.

-Getting Images into Procreate
+Getting images into Procreate

 I tweaked the photos using a combination of the following tools.